Edu2805/Edu2805/README.md

  <h1>👋 Hi, I'm Eduardo Amorim</h1>

-- I'm a Java Backend developer;
+- I'm a FullStack developer;
 - I have some projects developed in Java and JavaScript
 - I’m looking to collaborate on small projects to create experience and be able to work on large projects in the future.